Mathew005/workflow-engine/README.md

 [![Streamlit](https://img.shields.io/badge/Streamlit-UI-red)](https://streamlit.io/)
 [![Gemini API](https://img.shields.io/badge/Google-Gemini%20API-blue)](https://ai.google.dev/)

-This project lets you build and run multi-step AI and business tasks using simple YAML files.
+This project lets you build and run multi-step AI and LLM tasks using simple YAML files.
 It uses a web interface to show you a live graph of your workflow as it runs, step-by-step.

 ## Features